 [Section 88A inserted by No. 58 of 2010 s.
 8.]

 88B.
-Investigation and inquiry by Commissioner for licensing and regulatory purposes
+Investigations and inquiries for licensing and regulatory purposes, Commissioner’s powers to make

 (1) For the purposes of performing the Commissioner’s functions under section 57A, the Commissioner may, of the Commissioner’s own motion, make any investigation or inquiry that the Commissioner considers necessary or expedient for any of the following purposes —